How to Get Inspired for Art

 Here are some ways to help you get inspiration for your daily art projects.

-There is no one way to motivate yourself to create, but there are some tactics that will keep you drawing instead of staring at a blank piece of paper.
+There is no one way to motivate yourself to create, but some tactics will keep you drawing instead of staring at a blank piece of paper.

 Find the strategies that work well with you and use them when your spark of creativity is coming less often.